-Recently, the Cat Adoption Team (CAT) began offering food-dispensing toys to most cats in our shelter as part of our standard feeding routine.
+Cat Adoption Team (CAT) offers food-dispensing toys to most cats in our shelter as part of our standard feeding routine.
 These toys, commonly called puzzle feeders, are a valuable way to improve cats’ daily life.

 What is a puzzle feeder?